R3rumCC/HikeTracker22-13/README.md

 The list of the hikes
 - title: Primary key identifyng a hike
 - length: The length in kilometres of the hike
-- expected_time: The expected duration in minutes of the hike
+- expected_time: The expected duration in hours of the hike
 - ascent: The height difference of the ascent in metres
 - difficulty: The difficulty of the hike.
 Three possible values: tourist, hiker, professional hiker
 - start_point: The id of the starting point of the hike
 - end_point: The id of the ending point of the hike
 - reference_points: A string with the list reference points's id separeted by a "-"
 - description: The description of the hike
+- gpx_track: A string with the name of gpx file ?
+- hike_condition:
+- hike_condition_description:
+- local_guide:

 ### Points
 The list of the points